imr-framework/virtual-scanner/README.md

 *This feature is under development.*

 ### Reconstruction
-The recon page allows experimenting with different reconstruction methods, including Cartesian, non-Cartesian, and deep learning (link to DRUNK) options.
+The recon page allows experimenting with different reconstruction methods, including Cartesian, non-Cartesian, and deep learning options.
 *This feature is under development.*

 ## References